shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Wryonin and Lemilay poured over the map, analyzing the best place to build one.

 “I killed a cat here!”
 Mudrich pointed to a red dot on the map.
-“Here, here and here.
+“Here, here, and here.
 I’ve killed a lot near this dot.”

 “Is that the one you want to build then?”
 Mother handed her a pencil.

 “Yeah!”
 Mudrich circled the dot closest to her favorite murder spot and wrote an “M”.

 Lemilay took it from her and circled a dot on the south side of the cliff.
 There was no stair case leading directly to that forest.
-She wrote “Lemilay” next to it, taking up an obnoxiously large amount of space.
+She wrote “Lemilay” next to it in fancy lettering, taking up an obnoxiously large amount of space.
 She set the pencil down.

 “Why would you take that one?”
 Wryonin snarled.